 After receiving a call that your child has been arrested, your first instinct may be to let them be taken to juvenile detention so they can “learn a lesson.”
 Unfortunately, such a decision could have many unintended consequences.
 When a teen or young adult is sent to a juvenile detention facility—or someplace worse—they are likely to be exposed to other youth who may have serious emotional and/or psychological problems or who are victims of child abuse.

 The best action you can take once you receive that call is to immediately call an experienced San Diego juvenile crimes attorney.
 Even for less serious crimes, a skilled criminal lawyer can advocate strongly for your child, maximizing the chances for a positive outcome.
-Attorney Vikas Bajaj has over 15 years experience helping families who find themselves in the juvenile criminal system.
+Attorney Vikas Bajaj has over 19 years of experience helping families who find themselves in the juvenile criminal system.
 Contact the Law Office of Vikas Bajaj, APC today for a free consultation.